Overview

 • 15 riders: about 300+ metres

-These are illustrative estimates only.
+These are illustrative estimates only and based on tarmac.
 Actual spacing should always be adjusted for rider experience, road type, speed, visibility, traffic, and weather.

 It is not unusual for a group of 15 riders to spread over 1km of road.